laravel/octane/README.md

 $service->method($request->input('name'));
 ```

-**Note:** It is acceptable to type-hint the `Illuminate\Http\Request` instance on your controller methods and routes closures.
+**Note:** It is acceptable to type-hint the `Illuminate\Http\Request` instance on your controller methods and route closures.

 ### General Memory Leaks

 Remember, Octane keeps your application in memory between requests; therefore, adding data to a statically maintained array will result in a memory leak.
-For example, the following controller has a memory leak.
-Each request to the application will continue to add data to the static `$data` array:
+For example, the following controller has a memory leak since each request to the application will continue to add data to the static `$data` array:

 ```php
 use App\Service;